Christmas Metal Meeting V

 In 2017 Fracture self-released their six-track comeback EP Mombach, followed by their next opus Westring in April 2019.
 The latter's release show saw the men's final reunion with McFerguson to make Mombach great again.

-Virtually all of 2020 had the men prepare their upcoming longplayer Polygon, which is to be released in the second half of 2021.
+Virtually all of 2020 had the men prepare their upcoming longplayer Polygon, which is to be released in 2022.
 While abandoning stages, Fracture went full throttle behind the scenes.
 En route, their first two EPs were constantly selling all over Europe.
 Fracture returned to the live circus with an epic open-air show in mid-2021 presenting first portions of brand-new material.
 The world is holding its breath, eagerly awaiting Polygon!